WA-Department-of-Agriculture/soils/README.md

 ## 3. Create reports with your own data

-To use your own data and customize the reports for your project, follow along with these tutorials:
+To use your own data, customize the reports for your project, and render all reports, follow along with these tutorials:

 - [**Import
   data**](https://wa-department-of-agriculture.github.io/soils/articles/data.html)